 So you still need to do your analysis in the context of the larger market.

-Short Exchange Traded Funds (ETFs) have only been in existence in the last few years.
+Short Exchange Traded Funds (ETFs) have only come into existence in more recent times.
 Consequently, they are not well known.
 Yet the dynamics between the long and short ETFs is nothing short of dramatic!

 Short ETFs are index related funds whose portfolio increases in value when the price action of the index falls.
 This is because they have leveraged derivatives and futures contracts related to the index.